-Inland Rail proactively supports local and Indigenous small to medium enterprises (SMEs) and social enteprises to grow and diversify.
+Inland Rail proactively supports local and First Nations small to medium enterprises (SMEs) and social enterprises to grow and diversify.

 Business Capability Development Program

-Our Business Capability Development Program provides local and Indigenous SMEs and social enterprises located along the Inland Rail alignment with access to workshops, presentations and mentoring support aimed at improving their understanding of how to supply to Inland Rail.
+Our Business Capability Development Program provides local and First Nations SMEs and social enterprises located along the Inland Rail alignment with access to workshops, presentations and mentoring support aimed at improving their understanding of how to supply to Inland Rail.

 The program helps these businesses:

 - Create a business profile on ICN Gateway and register their interest in supply opportunities

 - Understand Health, Safety and Environment (HSE) requirements, and

 Businesses are also encouraged to seek assistance from the following organisations:

 Business Queensland – www.business.qld.gov.au